A census of young stellar objects in two line-of-sight star forming regions toward IRAS 22147+5948 in the outer Galaxy

 Table\,\ref{t:physpar} shows a comparison of the YSO classification using color-color diagrams and the SED modeling, and the corresponding physical parameters.
-Fully consistent object classification with the two methods is obtained for 15 out of 26 sources including 2 Class I sources and 13 Class II/III sources.
+Fully consistent object classification with the two methods is obtained for 15 out of 26 sources including two Class I sources and 13 Class II and III sources.
 One of the Class II YSOs from the color-color diagrams is re-classified as Class 0 source using SED modelling.
-The remaining 10 sources originally identified as embedded Class I protostars are identified as more evolved Class II objects based on the SED models.
+The remaining ten sources originally identified as embedded Class I protostars are identified as more evolved Class II objects based on the SED models.
 Without far-IR data, it is difficult to distinguish Class I YSOs from reddened Class II YSOs \citep{kry12}.
 Two of these ten sources have far-IR photometry that supports their identification as Class II objects.
-The nature of the other eight sources is more ambiguous due to the large range of far-IR colors among their best-fitting SED models \citep{ali10}, but they likely lie near the Class I/II transition.
-Given these uncertainties, we adopt classification based on color-color diagrams for the discussion of YSO candidates in the IRAS 22147 region.
+The nature of the other eight sources is more ambiguous due to the large range of far-IR colors among their best-fitting SED models \citep{ali10}, but they likely lie near the Class I-II transition.
+Given these uncertainties, we adopted a classification based on color-color diagrams for the discussion of YSO candidates in the IRAS 22147 region.

-Figure \ref{fig:hr} shows the Hertzsprung-Russell Diagram with the positions of the YSOs obtained from the SED modelling (Table \ref{t:physpar}).
-The spread in YSO age is similar to the one found for the Orion Trapezium Cluster, yet at lower luminosities \citep{fang21}.
-Due to larger distances probed here, the YSOs in the IRAS 22147 region probe higher-mass/luminosity tip of of a full mass distribution.
+Figure \ref{fig:hr} shows the Hertzsprung-Russell Diagram with the positions of the YSOs obtained from the SED modeling (Table \ref{t:physpar}).
+The spread in YSO age is similar to the one found for the Orion Trapezium Cluster, however, at lower luminosities \citep{fang21}.
+Due to larger distances probed here, the YSOs in the IRAS 22147 region probe higher mass tip of of a full mass distribution.
 The split in the 5.6 kpc group, with about half the stars at young ages and half quite close to the main sequence, might be an evidence for two populations.
-Follow-up spectroscopy would be necessary to confirm such scenario.
+Follow-up spectroscopy would be required to confirm such a scenario.